Ebenezer E. Mason: Death and legacy

-Ebon Mason died on June 18, 1910, survived by Elizabeth, who was buried at the Woodlawn Baptist Church cemetery three years later.
+Ebon Mason died on June 18, 1910.
 The Special Collections Division of Virginia Tech University in Blacksburg, Virginia makes his wartime diary 1864–1865 available online.

 Eventually, Fort Belvoir expanded to encompass much of the area, and in 1992 the Woodlawn Baptist Church razed its 1872 building to build a larger one (and was merged into the Pillar Church in 2014).
 However, Woodlawn Farm was listed on the National Register of Historic Places in 1970, and as a National Historic Landmark in 1998, and is maintained as a museum by the National Trust for Historic Preservation.
 Expansion of Fort Belvoir and Route 1 in the area while preserving those historic sites is a current controversy.